 The intensity and duration of kratom’s effects depend on the doses and the strain you choose.
 Below are the different kratom strains you can find.

 Most people who prefer white vein kratom don’t use the herb to treat chronic pain, anxiety, or insomnia.
 Instead, they use it for its stimulating, mood-boosting, and nootropic effects.
 This subtype contains a high concentration of mitragynine, an alkaloid that makes kratom similar to caffeine.

 Given the high concentration of an alkaloid known as 7-hydroxymitragynine, red-veined kratom strains usually promote intense painkilling and sedating effects.
 These varieties are typically fast-acting and offer pain relief within about 45 minutes.

 Green vein kratom offers the widest variability of effects and works well as a painkiller and a nootropic.
 These strains are the most balanced and ideal for beginners, as they aren’t the most stimulating nor the most sedative.

 Yellow-veined kratom is more like a mix of white and red strains than a category of its own.
 This particular strain is produced by farmers fermenting kratom leaves while others mix two or more types of kratom.
 Yellow-veined kratom’s effects are the closest to green vein strains.

-Mixing kratom and weed is not necessarily dangerous, as long as it is not done for a long time or with large amounts.
+Mixing kratom and weed is not necessarily dangerous as long as it is not done for a long time or in large amounts.
 Still, it’s best to talk to a doctor before combining them since they are metabolic competitors.
 Their combination can generate significant and potentially harmful concentrations of the substances in the body.